Urgent action on genocide missing from federal party platforms

 While the Liberal and NDP platforms offer some promise of action in partnership with Indigenous peoples—especially their commitment to implementing the human rights contained in UNDRIP—the Conservative platform is devoid of any concrete action on genocide and would no doubt make things much worse for Indigenous women and girls.
 The electoral choice for action on genocide comes down to voting for the Liberals or NDP.
 Status quo genocide should not be an option in a country committed to reconciliation with Indigenous peoples.
 Looking beyond platforms, it’s important to remember that the Conservatives have long denied Canada’s history of colonization and its genocidal intentions in relation to Indigenous peoples, including residential schools and murdered and missing Indigenous women and girls.
 The Conservative position on the matter can be summed up in one infamous sentence by former Conservative leader Stephen Harper: “Um, it, it isn’t really high on our radar, to be honest.”

 That’s the decision this election.

 Pam Palmater is a Mi’kmaw citizen and member of the Eel River Bar First Nation in northern New Brunswick.
 She is a longtime CD columnist, and has been a practicing lawyer for 20 years.
-Currently, Pam is a Professor and the Chair in Indigenous Governance at Ryerson University.
+Currently, Pam is a Professor and the Chair in Indigenous Governance at Toronto Metropolitan University.